Christmas dinner: Italy

-The Christmas Day dinner traditionally consists by typical Italian Christmas dishes, such as agnolini, cappelletti, Pavese agnolotti, pandoro, panettone, torrone, panforte, struffoli, mustacciuoli, bisciola, cavallucci, veneziana, pizzelle, zelten, or others, depending on the regional cuisine.
-Christmas on 25 December is celebrated with a family lunch, also consisting of different types of pasta and meat dishes, cheese and local sweets.
+The Christmas Day dinner traditionally consists of typical Italian Christmas dishes such as agnolini, cappelletti, Pavese agnolotti, pandoro, panettone, torrone, panforte, struffoli, mustacciuoli, bisciola, cavallucci, veneziana, pizzelle, zelten, and others, depending on the regional cuisine.
+Christmas Day is celebrated with a family lunch consisting of different types of pasta and meat dishes, cheese, and local sweets.

-Panettone is originally from Milan and is usually prepared and enjoyed for Christmas and New Year in Western, Southern, and Southeastern Europe, as well as in South America, Eritrea, Australia, the United States and Canada.
-It is served in wedge shapes, vertically cut, accompanied with sweet hot beverages or a sweet wine, such as Asti or Moscato d'Asti.
+Panettone, originally from Milan, is traditionally prepared and enjoyed for Christmas and New Year in Western, Southern, and Southeastern Europe, as well as in South America, Eritrea, Australia, the United States, and Canada.
+It is served in wedge shapes, cut vertically, and accompanied by sweet hot beverages or sweet wine such as Asti or Moscato d'Asti.
 In some regions of Italy, it is served with crema al mascarpone, a cream made by combining eggs, mascarpone, and a sweet liqueur.

 Pandoro is an Italian sweet bread, most popular around Christmas and New Year.
 Typically a product of the city of Verona, Veneto, pandoro traditionally has an eight-pointed shape.
-It is often dusted with vanilla scented icing sugar, which is said to resemble the snowy peaks of the Alps during Christmas.
+It is often dusted with vanilla-scented icing sugar, said to resemble the snowy peaks of the Alps during Christmas.
 The first citation of a dessert clearly identified as pandoro dates to the 18th century.

+Norway

+In Norway, there are three main schools of traditional Christmas main meals, likely influenced by regional differences in available proteins.
+The eastern inland region, where the country is flat, was well-suited for raising pigs and growing grains.
+Along the mountainous western coast, sheep were better-suited livestock, and fish was readily available year-round.
+Turkey is a modern adoption likely related to extensive immigration to the United States in the early 1900s.

+According to a survey from 2021, the percentage of Norwegians eating the traditional main meals was: